blach/NSJSONSerialization-Comments/README.md

 id object = [NSJSONSerialization JSONObjectWithCommentedData:data options:0 error:&error];
 ```

+It strips single line and multi-line comments as well as whitespace before it hands over the data to NSJSONSerialization.

 The code works directly on UTF-8 data without converting it to an NSString, but also detects UTF-16 and UTF-32 byte order marks (BOM).
 If a non-UTF-8 BOM is detected, it converts the data to UTF-8.
 The most efficient encoding to use for parsing is UTF-8.

 I've also added the convenience methods `JSONObjectWithCommentedContentsOfURL:options:error:` and `JSONObjectWithCommentedContentsOfFile:options:error:` to load JSON directly from a file or url.